We use evidence-based training and resources to help teachers and school staff learn the four pillars of mental health literacy:

 Video courtesty of MentalHealthLiteracy.org.
 Used with permission.

-These training options are available virtually for the 2021/22 school year:
+These training options are available virtually (and potentially in-person) for the 2022/23 school year:

-- Go-To Educator Training: Workshops for school staff about how to identify, support, and refer students showing signs of mental health problems or mental disorders.
+- Go-To Educator Training: A full-day workshop for school staff about how to identify, support, and refer students showing signs of mental health problems or mental disorders.
+This workshop can be focused on supporting students in elementary school or middle school, junior high, and high school.

-To find out about training options in your school authority, talk to your designated mental health lead.
+To learn about specific training options in your school authority, talk to your designated mental health lead.